AlanCoding/awx-1/docs/prompting.md

  - `limit` of the job takes the value of `""`, which means that Ansible will target all hosts in the inventory, even though the job template may have been targeted to a smaller subset of hosts
- - `job_tags` (a character field) take the value the job template has
- - `verbosity` (an int field) takes the value that the job template has
- - The job uses only the `credentials` with primary keys 1, 2, and 4, ignoring those associated with the job template
+ - The job uses the `credentials` with primary keys 1, 2, 4, and 5
  - `extra_vars` of the job template will be used without any overrides

 If `extra_vars` in the request data contains some keys, these will be combined with the job template extra_vars dictionary, with the request data taking precedence.

-If the request data contains `"credentials": []`, the request should result in a 400 error, because without a machine credential, the job can not run.
-Saved launch configurations have a special-case.
-If the many-to-many field `credentials` has no associated credentials, the job will launch with the associated job template credentials, but if 1 or more credential is associated, the job will use these credentials, and none from the job template.

-If the field `inventory` is given a null value, a 400 code will be returned without launching the job.
+Provided credentials will replace any job template credentials of the same exclusive type, but combine with any others.
+In the example, the job template credential 3 was replaced with the provided credential 1, because a job may only use 1 gce credential because these two credentials define the same environment variables and configuration file.

 ### Saved Launch-time Configurations